 Every Halloween – and a few days before and after – the brilliant star Arcturus, brightest star in Bootes the Herdsman, sets at the same time and on the same spot on the west-northwest horizon as the summer sun.
 This star rises at the same time and at the same place on the east-northeast horizon as the summer sun.
 That’s why – every year at this time – you can consider Arcturus as a ghost of the summer sun.

 At mid-northern latitudes, Arcturus now sets about 2 hours after sunset and rises about 2 hours before sunrise.

-If you are in the Northern Hemisphere, try watching this star in the October evening chill, you can envision the absent summer sun radiating its extra hours of sunlight.
+If you are in the Northern Hemisphere, try watching this star in the October evening chill.
+You can envision the absent summer sun radiating its extra hours of sunlight.
 Not till after dark does this star set, an echo of long summer afternoons.
 Similarly, Arcturus rises in the east before dawn, a phantom reminder of early morning daybreaks.